ShuwenZheng888/IB3K5-Group-Assessment/README.md

 2. `Combination_Final.ipynb`

-This Jupyter Notebook code contains all the Python code and output result in one file which is easier to read and compare.
+This Jupyter Notebook code contains all the other Python code (for data anlysis part) and output result in one file which is easier to read and compare.

 ## Zip File
 `Coefficient_Data.zip`